-Unit Group 2424 Training and Staff Development Professionals
+Training and Staff Development Professionals

-Training and staff development professionals plan, develop, implement and evaluate training and development programmes to ensure management and staff acquire the skills and develop the competencies required by organizations to meet organizational objectives.
+Training and staff development professionals plan, develop, implement and evaluate training and development programmes to ensure management and staff acquire the skills and develop the competencies required by organisations to meet organisational objectives.

-- (a) Identifying training needs and requirements of individuals and organizations; - (b) Setting human resource development objectives and evaluating learning outcomes; - (c) Preparing and developing instructional training material and aids such as handbooks, visual aids, online tutorials, demonstration models and supporting training reference documentation; - (d) Designing, coordinating, scheduling and conducting training and development programmes that can be delivered in the form of individual and group instruction, and facilitating workshops, meetings, demonstrations and conferences; - (e) Liaising with external training providers to arrange delivery of specific training and development programmes; - (f) Promoting internal and external training and development, and evaluating these promotional activities; - (g) Monitoring and performing ongoing evaluation and assessment of internal and external training quality and effectiveness, and reviewing and modifying training objectives, methods and course deliverables; - (h) Gathering, investigating and researching background materials to gain an understanding of various subject matters and systems.
+- (a) Identifying training needs and requirements of individuals and organisations; - (b) Setting human resource development objectives and evaluating learning outcomes; - (c) Preparing and developing instructional training material and aids such as handbooks, visual aids, online tutorials, demonstration models and supporting training reference documentation; - (d) Designing, coordinating, scheduling and conducting training and development programmes that can be delivered in the form of individual and group instruction, and facilitating workshops, meetings, demonstrations and conferences; - (e) Liaising with external training providers to arrange delivery of specific training and development programmes; - (f) Promoting internal and external training and development, and evaluating these promotional activities; - (g) Monitoring and performing ongoing evaluation and assessment of internal and external training quality and effectiveness, and reviewing and modifying training objectives, methods and course deliverables; - (h) Gathering, investigating and researching background materials to gain an understanding of various subject matters and systems.

-- Staff Development Officer

-- Training Officer
+- Training Coordinator

 - Workforce Development Specialist

+- Learning and Development Strategist

-Unit Group 2425 Educational Planning Professionals
+Educational Planning and Management Professionals

-Educational planning professionals develop and analyze issues, trends or policies that are affecting education.
+Educational planning and management professionals develop and analyse issues, trends or policies that are affecting education.
 They may include cost, equality of access, new technologies, curriculum or learning and teaching methods.

-- (a) Proactively identify and respond to the issues and challenges in the educational sector; - (b) Gather, disseminate and share best practices regarding education planning functions; - (c) Work with stakeholders to solve their problems using education theory; - (d) Develop strategies related to learning and teaching methods; - (e) Researching into current developments in curricula, teaching methods and other educational practices, and advising on necessary changes and possible improvements;

-- (f) Evaluating and advising on contents of courses and methods of examination; - (g) Researching into audiovisual and other teaching aids and advising on, planning and organizing their introduction in educational establishments; - (h) Documenting subjects and courses developed, and evaluating new courses; - (i) Providing ongoing professional development, training and consultative services to teachers; - (j) Organizing and conducting workshops and conferences to train teachers in new programmes and methods; - (k) Developing the structure, content and objectives of new educational courses and programmes; - (1) Visiting schools periodically and conferring with administrative and teaching staff on questions relating to curricula, teaching methods, equipment and other matters; - (m)Visiting classrooms to observe teaching techniques and to evaluate teachers' performance and scholastic results obtained; - (n) Preparing reports and making recommendations to educational authorities concerning possible changes and improvements in curricula, teaching methods, and other matters.
+- (a) Proactively identify and respond to the issues and challenges in the educational sector; - (b) Gather, disseminate and share best practices regarding education planning functions; - (c) Work with stakeholders to solve their problems using education theory; - (d) Develop strategies related to learning and teaching methods; - (e) Researching into current developments in curricula, teaching methods and other educational practices, and advising on necessary changes and possible improvements; - (f) Evaluating and advising on contents of courses and methods of examination; - (g) Researching into audio-visual and other teaching aids and advising on, planning and organising their introduction in educational establishments; - (h) Documenting subjects and courses developed, and evaluating new courses; - (i) Providing ongoing professional development, training and consultative services to teachers; - (j) Organising and conducting workshops and conferences to train teachers in new programmes and methods; - (k) Developing the structure, content and objectives of new educational courses and programmes; - (l) Visiting schools periodically and conferring with administrative and teaching staff on questions relating to curricula, teaching methods, equipment and other matters; - (m) Visiting classrooms to observe teaching techniques and to evaluate teachers' performance and scholastic results obtained;